Homotopy ribbon discs with a fixed group: Abstract

 \section{Abstract}

-In the topological category, the classification of homotopy ribbon discs is known when the fundamental group $G$ of the complement is~$\Z$ and the Baumslag-Solitar group~$BS(1,2)$.
-We prove classification results under the assumption that the group~$G$ is good, geometrically $2$-dimensional and satisfies the Farrell-Jones conjecture.
+In the topological category, the classification of homotopy ribbon discs is known when the fundamental group $G$ of the exterior is~$\Z$ and the Baumslag-Solitar group~$BS(1,2)$.
+We prove that if a group~$G$ is geometrically $2$-dimensional and satisfies the Farrell-Jones conjecture, then a condition involving the fundamental group ensures that exteriors of aspherical homotopy ribbon discs with fundamental group $G$ are s-cobordant rel.\ boundary.
+When $G$ is good, this leads to the classification of such discs.
 As an application, for any knot~$J \subset S^3$ whose knot group~$G(J)$ is good, we classify the homotopy ribbon discs for~$J \# -J$ whose complement has group~$G(J)$.
 A similar application is obtained for $BS(m,n)$ when $|m-n|=1$.